benmezger/dotans/README.md

-# Ansible configuration from Crazy Ben.
+# Ansible configuration for my dotfiles

+This repository takes care of installing all the dependencies for my dotfiles.